 The process begins with identifying the issues in which policy makers are interested and defining the answers they need to make educated decisions regarding those issues.
 We then lay out a plan for acquiring that information and go about collecting it.
-Once we have the proper intelligence, we sort through it, analyze what it means, and prepare summary reports and recommendations, which we deliver to national security policy makers.
+Once we have the necessary information, we sort through it, analyze what it means, and prepare summary reports and recommendations, which we deliver to national security policy makers.
 The answers our reports supply often reveal other areas of concern, which lead to more questions.
-In this way, the end of one cycle effectively leads to the start of the next.
+In this way, the end of one cycle leads to the start of the next.

 You have selected to open